rmclare445/thermopi/README.md

 - ```dn_tol```: The amount below the target temperature to trigger the furnace.

 The final option is frequency (```freq```).
 It is the frequency in Hz of sampling.
 For example, a freq of 0.1 samples every 10 seconds.

+### Locator configuration
+All in due time, my pretties.